 What is Bisq?

-There is more to decentralization for sure such as decentralized order matching, etc. But, just like centralized cryptocurrency exchanges, decentralized exchanges do have CEOs, companies and operate in certain jurisdictions which require them to do collect user data and block people from certain countries and so on.
+There is more to decentralization for sure such as decentralized order matching, and so on.
+But, just like centralized cryptocurrency exchanges, decentralized exchanges do have CEOs, companies and operate in certain jurisdictions.

 Bisq, on the other hand, is just like Bitcoin itself.
-It is just a piece of software that you can run on desktop and trade Bitcoin for fiat currencies or other cryptocurrencies.
+It is just a piece of software that you can run on desktop and trade Bitcoin for fiat currencies and other cryptocurrencies.

 You can pay trading fees in BTC or BSQ on Bisq.
 Bisq trading fees are as follows: